LiveRamp (RAMP)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, LiveRamp grew its sales at a 13.6% annual rate.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last five years, LiveRamp grew its sales at a 13.1% annual rate.
 Although this growth is acceptable on an absolute basis, it fell short of our standards for the software sector, which enjoys a number of secular tailwinds.

 LiveRamp Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
-LiveRamp’s recent performance shows its demand has slowed as its annualized revenue growth of 12% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
+LiveRamp’s recent performance shows its demand has slowed as its annualized revenue growth of 11.8% over the last two years was below its five-year trend.
 LiveRamp Year-On-Year Revenue Growth

-This quarter, LiveRamp reported year-on-year revenue growth of 7.7%, and its $199.8 million of revenue exceeded Wall Street’s estimates by 1%.
-Company management is currently guiding for a 8% year-on-year increase in sales next quarter.
+This quarter, LiveRamp grew its revenue by 8.6% year on year, and its $212.2 million of revenue was in line with Wall Street’s estimates.
+Company management is currently guiding for a 8.6% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 7.9% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 8.7% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.

 6. Annual Recurring Revenue